Warriorz

 Warriorz is the fourth full-length studio album released by M.O.P., a hip hop duo composed of emcees Billy Danze and Lil' Fame.
 The album was released on October 10, 2000.
-Despite the growing popularity of M.O.P., this album marked their last major-label-affiliated release until Foundation in 2009, as Loud Records folded in 2002.
+Despite the growing popularity of M.O.P., this album marked their last major-label-affiliated release.
+Loud Records folded in 2002 and M.O.P. did not follow other Loud artists to Columbia Records.
 Warriorz is M.O.P.'s most successful album by far.
 It debuted 65 places higher on the Billboard 200 charts than its previously highest-selling album, First Family 4 Life.